-Upon completion of all exhaustion of Recovery Grant funds, the Program applications shall be closed.
-This process will begin by ensuring that all invoices presented have been accepted by BDE and that everything reflected in the Intended Use of Funds Form and the Grant Agreement has been performed in compliance with Program requirements.
-A member of the Program's Quality Control Team will perform a complete review of the application file to ensure all necessary documentation is present and to ensure that the case is ready for closeout.
+Upon exhaustion of all available funds, the SBF Program applications shall be closed.
+This process will begin by ensuring that all invoices presented and that everything reflected in the Intended Use of Funds Form and that the Recovery Grant Agreement has been performed in compliance with all SBF Program requirements.
+A member of the SBF Program's Quality Control Team will perform a complete review of the application file to ensure all necessary documentation is present and to ensure that the case is ready for closeout.

-General requirements for closeout are as follows:
+General requirements for Closeout are as follows:

-- All eligibility and DOB documentation are found to be in accordance with all requirements of this policy and sufficient to justify the Business Applicant's participation in the Program; - All Program forms required throughout the entirety of the Application process have been duly completed and executed by the appropriate Program Staff and the Business Applicant;

-- All funds used for the Program, whether CDBG-DR or received by means of a subrogation of funds, have been properly accounted for and reconciled; - Environmental clearance, if required, has been obtained for the Business Applicant; and - Other requirements for closeout as established in the grant agreement contract have been completed.
+- All eligibility and DOB documentation comply with all requirements of the SBF Program and is sufficient to justify the Awarded Business' participation in the SBF Program; - All SBF Program forms required throughout the entirety of the application intake and evaluation process have been duly completed and executed by the appropriate SBF Program Staff and Awarded Business or Business Applicant; - All forms required by the SBF Program throughout the entirety of the program life cycle have been duly completed and executed by the appropriate parties; - The CDBG-DR National Objective(s) have been properly documented by SBF Program Staff; - All funds used by the SBF Program, whether CDBG-DR funds in origin or received by means of subrogation, have been properly accounted for and reconciled; - Environmental clearance, if required, has been obtained for the Awarded Business and resides in the corresponding case record; and - Other requirements for Closeout as established in the Recovery Grant Agreement have been met by the Awarded Business and/or SBF Program Staff.

-Outreach will be made to the Business Applicant, or any other party involved in the event that any additional information is necessary to close-out the case.
+Outreach will be made to the Business Applicant, or any other party involved if any additional information is necessary to close out the case.
 Once all levels of quality control review are passed, the Business Applicant will receive a Program Final Notice and their individual case will be placed in a closeout complete status.